Leonar3Do: History

-In his childhood, Daniel Rátai was interested in the construction of spatial 3D drawing and wanted to break away from the traditional 2D drawing and modelling method.
+In his childhood, Daniel Rátai was interested in the construction of spatial 3D drawing and became interested in developing the traditional 2D drawing and modelling method.
 This interest lead to the creation of the first edition of Leonar3Do, which won him the second prize in the National High School Competition in Innovation of 2004.

 In 2005, the Hungarian Association for Innovation asked Daniel to represent Hungary at the finals of the Intel International Science and Engineering Fair (Intel ISEF) in May of 2005, where Daniel Rátai and the Leonar3Do project were awarded six first prizes.
 In the same year, Daniel founded 3D For All Ltd., now Leonar3Do International Inc.

 Patronage was taken over the Leonar3Do education project by the Conference of Hungarian Rectors in December 2009, and the development team and company achieved their primary objective of turning Daniel Rátai's invention into a finished 3D VR product in 2010.

 In 2011, venture capital was invested in the business by PortfoLion, enabling the company to make further developments and to start the mass-production of the Leonar3Do VR kit.